-You can infuse the juice for only a few hours, but I leave it overnight or until it cools, as I like to think I’m getting every last drop of flavour out.
+After bringing the fruit to a boil, you can infuse the juice for only a few hours before using.
+However, I leave it overnight or until it cools, as I like to think I’m getting every last drop of flavor out.
 The strained fruit just goes to the chickens for a treat, or you could use it for baking.
 Growing up, mum used to make pure pressed juice from berries called Mors (морс), but that is made differently from kompot recipe.
 Check out my Blackcurrant Juice Mors recipe.

 - 6 cups raspberries